pousse-cafe/pousse-cafe.github.io/documentation.md

 public class ProductManagementTest extends PousseCafeTest {

     @Override
-    protected List<BoundedContext> boundedContexts() {
+    protected Runtime.Builder runtimeBuilder() {
-        return asList(SampleBoundedContextDefinition.configure().defineAndImplementDefault().build());
+        return super.runtimeBuilder()
+                .withBundle(Shop.configure().defineAndImplementDefault().build());
     }

     @Test
     public void productCanBeCreated() {
         ProductId productId = new ProductId("product-id");
-        productManagement.createProduct(new CreateProduct(productId));
+        submitCommand(new CreateProduct(productId));
-        assertThat(find(Product.class, productId), notNullValue());
+        assertTrue(getOptional(Product.class, productId).isPresent());
     }

-    private ProductManagement productManagement;
 }
 ```

-`boundedContexts` method defines the Bounded Contexts to test.

-The instance of ``ProductManagement`` Domain Process handling "Create Product" command is injected automatically.
+Overriding the `runtimeBuilder` method enables the configuration of test Runtime.

+``submitCommand`` directly submits the given command into the Runtime for handling.

-`find` method is a shortcut that retrieves an Aggregate from its Repository.
+`getOptional` method is a shortcut that retrieves an Aggregate from its Repository.
-`find` also waits that all
+`getOptional` also waits that all
-Domain Events published when executing the command are actually consumed.
+messages published when executing the command are actually consumed.
 This ensures that there will be no race
 condition between the asynchronous handling of Domain Events and the fact that the Aggregate being fetched might be
-created as a consequence of the consumption of one of those events.
+created as a consequence of the consumption of one of those messages.

 ## Spring Integration